-What is an “iframe?” it is a tool that allows you embed one Web page within another Web page.
-When you build a form with FormBuilder — that form is automatically saved and hosted securely for you and you are provided with the Web site address (URL) for that form.
-All you need to do is to “insert” that hosted form into your WordPress page/post and you are all set.
-All FormBuilder features are then also supported: Ink Signatures, file uploads, geolocation, etc.
+What is an “iframe?”
+It is a tool that allows you to embed one web page within another web page.
+When you build a form with FormBuilder — that form is automatically saved and hosted securely for you, and you are provided with the website address (URL) for that form.
+You need to “insert” that hosted form into your WordPress page/post, and you are all set.
+All FormBuilder features are also supported: Ink Signatures, file uploads, geolocation, etc.

 Embedding a form into WordPress using an iframe

 Here is your step-by-step guide to embedding your FormBuilder form into WordPress.
 This requires some knowledge of HTML, as you need to edit the source view of your post or page.

 - Log into LuxSci and proceed to your Secure Form management area.

 - Click on the title of the form you have built in FormBuilder and want to embed in WordPress.

 - See the “Form Address” provided for you on the Overview tab that you are taken to.
 Save that website address.
 We will refer to it as “FORMBUILDER_ADDRESS” in the following steps.
 I.e., it could look similar to “https://secureform.luxsci.com/forms/126978/119/shfg6/form.html” (not an actual address).